top of page

 8. Plants

-Plants in the workplace are one of the most basic things you may do to encourage employee self-care.
+Plants in the workplace are one of the most basic things you can do to encourage employee self-care.
 They help oxygenate the air and are visually pleasing, inspiring a more positive atmosphere.
 Plants are also soothing, may lower blood pressure, reduce employee stress levels, and boost overall well-being.[*]

 These workplace wellness strategies can help you feel better both physically and mentally.
 You'll be more productive and accomplish more every day.
 The more you practice self-care, the easier it is to do!